-ESA Employs CORS Networks for Global Error Mapping
+CORS Networks Harnessed for Global Error Mapping

-As of today, there are more than five billion satnav devices on Earth.
-Along with smartphones and mobile receivers, this figure includes networks of fixed receiver stations, used to improve accuracy.
-An ESA-led project will harness these networks to provide an ongoing overview of satnav performance from the global to national and regional scale.
+There are more than five billion satnav devices on Earth.
+Along with smartphones and mobile receivers, this figure includes networks of continuously operating receiver stations (CORS) used to improve accuracy.
+A European Space Agency-led project will harness these networks to provide an ongoing overview of satnav performance from the global to national and regional scale.

-"The general assumption is that global

-navigation satellite system (GNSS) services can always be relied on, which is true 99% of the time," comments Michael Pattinson of Nottingham Scientific in the UK, which is developing this new project for the European Space Agency (ESA).
-"That's fine for the ordinary smartphone user, but for safety-critical applications in particular, we need to know exactly when systems are not performing optimally, and why."
+"The general assumption is that global navigation satellite system (GNSS) services can always be relied on, which is true 99% of the time," comments Michael Pattinson of Nottingham Scientific Ltd in the UK, which is developing this new project for ESA.
+"That's fine for the ordinary smartphone user, but for safety-critical applications in particular we need to know exactly when systems are not performing optimally, and why."